OCA/reporting-engine/bi_view_editor/readme/ROADMAP.rst

 * Data the user has no access to (e.g. in a multi company situation) can be viewed by making a view.
 Would be nice if models available to select when creating a view are limited to the ones that have intersecting groups.
-* Raise a warning in case the SQL query is not correct.